I am often asked through this website and my YouTube channel, which, in my opinion, is the best place to stay in Fuerteventura.

 - Laif Hotel – a small hotel in the centre of El Cotillo with a rooftop pool

-I have a full page of apartments to rent in Fuereventura on my El Cotillo website – Selected holiday apartments to rent in El Cotillo
+I have a full page of apartments to rent in Fuerteventura on my El Cotillo website – Selected holiday apartments to rent in El Cotillo

 Costa Calma is about a 30-40 minute drive south from the airport on the south-east coast.

-It is frequented quite often by German tourists but has plenty of other nationalities staying there too.
-The beach is beautiful and runs for miles all the way south to Morro Jable.
+German tourists often frequent it, but plenty of other nationalities are staying there, too.
+The beach is beautiful and runs for miles south to Morro Jable.

-It is a small quiet resort.
-There are a few bars but they are mainly bar/restaurants and these are mainly located in the commercial centres around the town.
-There is not a main strip of bars and shops that you get elsewhere.
+It is a small, quiet resort.
+There are a few bars, but they are mainly bars/restaurants, mainly located in the commercial centres around the town.
+There is no main strip of bars and shops that you get elsewhere.

-Many people opt to stay in one of the large hotels that run along the sea front.
+Many stay in one of the large hotels running along the seafront.
 There are plenty to choose from.
 Most of the family hotels have plenty of activities for children.
 Oasis Park, Fuertevenura’s zoo, is not far away.

 Where to stay in Costa Calma

 - H10 Sentido Playa Esmeralda – Adults only.
-Lovely hotel right on the beach.
+It’s a lovely hotel right on the beach.